VoxelForge/VoxelForge/mods/ENTITIES/vlf_mobs/API.md

 # vlf_mobs
 This mod was originally based of off "mobs_redo" (https://notabug.org/TenPlus1/mobs_redo) by TenPlus1.
-Heavily modified and adapted for mineclonia / mcl by several people.
+Heavily modified and adapted for mineclonia / vlf by several people.

 ## Registering mobs and mob definition